Dems’ sweeping social, climate bill passes divided House

 The House approved the legislation by a near party-line 220-213 vote, sending the measure to a Senate where cost-cutting demands by moderate Sen. Joe Manchin, D-W.Va., and that chamber’s strict rules seem certain to force significant changes.
 That will prompt fresh disputes between party centrists and progressives that will likely take weeks to resolve.

-“If you are a parent, a senior, a child, a worker, if you’re an American, this bill’s for you,” said Pelosi, underscoring Democrats’ efforts to impress the public.
+“If you are a parent, a senior, a child, a worker, if you’re an American, this bill’s for you,” said House Speaker Nancy Pelosi, D-Calif., underscoring Democrats’ efforts to impress the public.

+Rochester Congressman Morelle released a statement on the new legislation, saying in part:

+“The pandemic has left too many families struggling and that is why we made a promise to provide them with support and relief they need.
+Today, we are making good on that promise,” Morelle said.
+“These are real, impactful solutions that will strengthen our economy and create good paying jobs, reduce healthcare costs, and support Monroe County families at a time when they need it most.
+I’m proud of the long overdue investments this legislation makes in the future of our community, and I’m committed to continuing to deliver results like this for the people of Rochester.”

 Biden this week signed a $1 trillion package of highway and other infrastructure projects, another priority that overcame months of internal Democratic battling.
 The president has spent recent days promoting that measure around the country.